 The new legislation provides relief in the event of the amalgamation of the professional and amateur arms of a sport.
 Provided certain requirements are met, the one body may dispose of its assets to the other body on a tax-neutral basis and the transferor will cease to exist.
 The unified entity will be a taxable entity.
-The PBO will lose its approval under section 30 as it will no longer comply with the provisions relating to the exemption of certain receipts and accruals under section 10(1)(cN).
+The PBO will lose its approval under section 30 and consequently will no longer qualify for exemption of certain of its receipts and accruals under section 10(1)(cN).